ElliotY-ML/Covid_Cases_By_Percent_Population/README.md

 1. Follow the SQL section to generate a CSV file with the most recent CDC data.
 2. Replace existing Tableau visualization data source with `datasets/Generated/US_MMM_DD.csv`.

+# <a name="dash-app"></a>Plotly Dash Dashboard
+The SQL query result dataset is also visualized with charts and heat maps on an interactive dashboard created with Plotly Dash.
+This dashboard is deployed on Google Cloud Platform (App Engine).

+To learn more, please visit the repo: https://github.com/ElliotY-ML/covid-dashboard-on-gcp

 # Future Improvements
 ✅ Add scripting to automate refresh of U.S. CDC COVID-19 data.  ***Completed*** `src/build_dataset.py` on Mar-17-2022
 ✅ Interactive analysis using Jupyter Notebook. ***Completed*** Plotly Dash dashboard in `src/covid_dashboard.py` on Nov-21-2022
 ✅ Interactive dashboard application. ***Completed*** Deployed Plotly Dash dashboard to Heroku on Nov-21-2022. ***Updated*** Deployed Plotly Dash dashboard to GCP App Engine on Jan-31-2023.
-See this repo: https://github.com/ElliotY-ML/covid-dashboard-on-gcp

 # License